+In the event that a chase driver debeads a rear tire due to contact or collision avoidance with the lead driver, the chase driver may change his rear tires.
+The lead driver may also change his rear tires.
 In the event that a front tire has become damaged, the Competition Director may allow that vehicle to change the damaged front tire in order to ensure the run of show.